• 4,000 firms

 Working with foreigners

-It has been five centuries since Ferdinand Magellan claimed the archipelago for Spain.
-Throughout much of its history, the country was a colony of the Spaniards and, for a few years, the United States.
+It has been five centuries since Ferdinand Magellan claimed the islands for Spain.
+For much of its history, the country was a colony of Spain and, briefly, the United States.

-Some people may view foreign influence as a form of anti-nationalism.
-However, it is also because of this that gave Filipinos the uncanny ability to adapt to the international culture.
+Some may see foreign influence as a threat to national pride.
+However, it also gave Filipinos the uncanny ability to adapt to the international culture.

 “A lot of the guys that people work with (in the Philippines) are very experienced in working in outsourcing firms and BPOs and all that,” Derek said.